Improving GoDaddy's UX using FullStory

 Leading the Sessions

-During the live sessions, I shared my screen and encouraged an open, conversational atmosphere—more like watching a show together than a formal review.
-I also created short, easy-to-follow how-to videos so teammates could confidently navigate FullStory on their own, even after the sessions ended.
+During the watch parties, I shared my screen and encouraged an open, conversational atmosphere—more like watching a show together than a formal review.
+I also created short, how-to videos so teammates could confidently navigate FullStory on their own, even after the meeting ended.

-Afterward, I documented and categorized the insights we uncovered and partnered with stakeholders, both on my own team and across other teams, to coordinate fixes.
-These efforts led to improvements across multiple product experiences and helped streamline GoDaddy's design language and overall user journey.
+Afterward, I documented and categorized the insights we uncovered and spent time partnering with stakeholders, both on my own team and across other teams, to coordinate fixes and UX reinvestments.
+Insights captured from these sessions resulted in targeted UX fixes and UI refinements that made our experience more intuitive for GoDaddy users.

 Fullstory session workflow showing documentation, logging, classification and sharing process